 BricsCAD Platinum includes assembly modelling with a full 3D constraint system.
-If your designs include sheet metal, you can add the Sheet Metal module to BricsCAD Platinum.
+If your designs include mechanical modelling or sheet metal, you can add the Mechanical module to BricsCAD Platinum.
 It offers the best sheet metal modeling solution available today.
 If you work in the building industry and are contemplating a move to BIM, you’ll also need Platinum – it is the foundation for BricsCAD BIM.

 Choose your Modules

-As I stated above, you’ll need BricsCAD Platinum for Sheet Metal modeling or the BricsCAD BIM solution.
+As I stated above, you’ll need BricsCAD Platinum for mechanical modeling (including sheet metal design) or the BricsCAD BIM solution.